-As we come to the end of the year, discount cialis site MWRO sends out greetings to our members across the state and to the welfare rights members across the country, the front-line fighters.
+As we come to the end of the year, MWRO sends out greetings to our members across the state and to the welfare rights members across the country, the front-line fighters.
 Don’t get weary now!
 The American worker is looking at this collapse of an economy that we have all grown up under, and many questions abound.

 Most of our lives, we have equated capitalism with democracy.
 People have the right to make money at the expense of someone else.
 Lights, gas, water – all natural resources have been privatized as corporations make millions at the hands of our suffering, and we are taught that this is the “American way.”

 Retirees put their trust in these same corporations, and allowed these snakes to invest their pensions in stock market ventures, and now that their precious dollars are gone, the message is, “too bad!”
 We have seniors living well below the poverty level, juggling decisions to pay bills or pay for prescriptions, and we are okay with that?

 Veterans who served honorably are living in homeless shelters, and we are okay with that?
 Southern congressional officials are demanding that northern workers accept the no-benefit salaries paid to non-union workers, and we are okay with that?

 The door is open to start rebuilding the country based on a new standard of living.
 Welfare Rights supports a guaranteed annual income for those unable to secure employment that maintains a level of existence well above poverty.
 If we can spend $10B per month over eight years for wars, we can keep people fed, clothed, and out of harms way.

 The technology exists today to feed folk, to build cars that run on vegetable oil, to build affordable homes, to provide healthcare, and to make America closer to the dream that it was built on.
 We have to construct a new point of view that emphasizes that the needs of the many are more important than the needs of the few.
 Thank you, Mr. Spock!
 Happy Holidays to All!